-Although the average flea only lives twenty-one days, it can make your pet’s life (and your life) a living hell for a long time (months, even!) because they lay eggs.
-Fleas are creepy, wingless freaks that eat, lay eggs, and die on your pet and around your home.
+Updated March 6, 2019: Although the average flea only lives twenty-one days, it can make your pet’s life (and your life) a living hell for a long time.
 Even if your pet has never contracted fleas, it’s likely that he will at some point during his lifetime regardless of how clean he or your home is kept.

 Fleas can be treated by cleaning your home and yard thoroughly and using preventative medication, topicals, powders, or sprays on your pet and around your house.
-Pet insurance often offers preventative care to keep fleas away.
+Here's a guide to treating fleas.
 But what about flea collars?
 Do they actually prevent fleas?
 And is it safe for your dog to wear one 24/7?

 How do flea collars work?